Proprietary Intellectual Property: Everything You Need to Know

 - Unique packaging.

 It is worth noting that intangible items of this nature need to be unique or easily distinguishable from others to receive trademark protection.
-This is due to the fact that the very nature of trademarks is to prevent other companies from using any words or designs that can be considered "confusingly similar" to the trademarked asset.
+This is since the very nature of trademarks is to prevent other companies from using any words or designs that can be considered "confusingly similar" to the trademarked asset.

 If you need help with proprietary intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.